first Yoga Sutra:

-Patanjali’s first Yoga Sutra: Now, together we begin, just as we are, we are ready.
-No need to wait until we’re more centered, or stronger, or happier.
-We do not endeavor to practice in isolation for Now we are supported to move together into our deeper understanding of our center, our strength, our joy.
+NOW, together we begin, just as we are.
+NOW we are ready.
+No need to wait until we are more centered, or stronger or happier.
+We are supported right NOW to move together into a deeper understanding of our Center, our Strength, our Joy.

 Life is a journey.
 Whether we cultivate deep roots to stand firm, strategically maneuver in orchestrated campaigns, or carelessly cavort on the whim of impulse, forces greater than our paltry schemes compel us to drift with the current.
 We can try to hold on, or at least steer, or float along fully aware of not only the futility of other options, but steadily anticipating the multitude of blessings which will infuse us if we welcome them along with the hardships we cannot control.

 When you live life in this way you develop a sense of where you are being taken before you arrive.
 I have had that feeling many times in my life.
 I knew I’d take thousands upon thousands of photos the first time a camera was literally dropped into my lap at eighteen at a wedding, even though I didn’t take another picture or buy a camera for another seven years.
 I knew I’d be an engineer in the seventh grade, the first time I heard there was such a thing, even though I didn’t know what it was.
 I knew I’d take years and years of jump shots the first time a basketball was placed in my hands as a toddler, even though I was too small to conceive of how strong I’d need to be to throw it that high.
 I knew from so far back I can’t recall I’d eventually practice yoga.